Frequently Asked Questions

 4. Does FRA have regulations on Buy America?

-No. PRIIA authorized the first grant program to be administered by FRA that incorporated a Buy America requirement (other than the buy American preference that applies to Amtrak), and FRA has not yet implemented regulations.
-In the interim to aid grantees who must immediately apply Section 24405(a) to funds granted them by FRA, FRA is releasing these FAQs describing its procedures for applying the Buy America provision in the HSIPR program.
+No. PRIIA authorized the first grant program to be administered by FRA that incorporated a Buy America requirement (other than the Buy American preference that applies to Amtrak), and FRA has not yet implemented regulations.
+In the interim to aid grantees who must immediately apply Section 24405(a) to funds granted them by FRA, FRA is releasing these FAQs describing its procedures for applying the Buy America provision in the program listed in FAQ #1.

 5. Will FRA use the FTA’s Buy America exception, allowing for a waiver from the Buy America requirements, “when procuring rolling stock (including train control, communication, and traction power equipment) under this chapter— … the cost of components and subcomponents produced in the United States is more than 60 percent of the cost of all components of the rolling stock; and … final assembly of the rolling stock has occurred in the United States.”?